American chocolate chip cookies

-Nestlé, whose chocolate she used, heard about it.
-The company bought the recipe from her in exchange for a lifelong supply of chocolate.
-Nestlé started making special chocolate drops for the Chocolate Chip Cookies and printed the recipe on the packaging.
+Nestlé also heard about this, whose chocolate they used.
+The company bought the recipe from her in exchange for a lifetime supply of chocolate.
+Nestlé began making special chocolate drops for the chocolate chip cookies and printed the recipe on the package.
 This began the triumph of cookies through North America.
 This continues today in large parts of the world.

 Soft chocolate chip cookies with cream cheese